Evoire Collier, Dorian Taylor Accused Of Drugging, Raping Bucks County Woman Found Dead On Spring Break In Miami

 The two men could be facing additional charges including manslaughter or murder if the medical examiner determines the drug they gave Englehardt played a role in her death.
 They will be arraigned in 21 days.

 In addition to Englehardt’s mother, Eyewitness News reached out to friends and coworkers at Jules Thin Crust Pizza in Newtown where she worked.
-They said they were not commenting.MORE NEWS: Philadelphia Continues Push To Host 2026 FIFA World Cup
+They said they were not commenting.MORE NEWS: Woman Injured After Flames Rip Through Home In Springfield

 But some of her coworkers and friends began circulating a GoFundMe campaign to help her family cover funeral expenses.
 Over $5,000 has already been raised.